 PrimalSpaceLayer is a core module class representing the primal cellular spaces of a given thematic layer (Figure 19).
 It aggregates CellSpace and CellBoundary (which are directly associated with their corresponding geometry properties) to represent spatial objects in primal space.
-The PrimalSpaceLayer class has the following attributes:
+The PrimalSpaceLayer class has the following properties:

 function (CodeList),